-The County Council has been a Board member of the DevCo, a company limited by guarantee from April 2021.
+The County Council was a Board member of the DevCo, a company limited by guarantee from April 2021.
 Its ambition was to be a locally led urban development corporation or a mayoral development corporation.
-The County Council has been one of five member authorities / owners of the DevCo.
+The County Council was one of five member authorities / owners of the DevCo.
 For some time the County Council was concerned to ensure that the DevCo's Members' Agreement and Grant Agreement were correctly followed, which it did not believe had been the case.
-In that connection, exempt reports have been made to the Cabinet (May and September 2022 and June 2023 and March 2024) while the Council's membership has been paused.
+In that connection, exempt reports were made to the Cabinet while the Council's membership has been paused.
 The Council was still waiting for a satisfactory response to its concerns which had been fully set out to the DevCo and DLUHC/MHCLG when the DevCo decided in August 2024 to recommend winding itself up/voluntary dissolution from July 2025.
 The Cabinet resolved in October 2024 to agree to the voluntary dissolution and the legal process involved.
 The Council's concerns had been reported to our external auditor who agreed that in the circumstances winding up the DevCo was an acceptable outcome.